 Big, bold, exciting, safe and full of opportunities, Dubai is fast becoming one of the most desirable locations in the world.
 It offers a glamorous and envious lifestyle and there’s a vast selection of beautiful properties to choose from.
-For those who are new to the area and don’t necessarily have long term plans to settle, renting is a good option.
+For those who are new to the area and don’t necessarily have long term plans to settle, renting property is a good option.

 Before you start looking for a home to rent it’s important to understand the process and what to expect.
 This this short guide covers all the main points about renting a property in Dubai.

-Rental properties in Dubai are advertised in different ways; on agency websites, in the press and in direct ads from landlords.
+Rental properties in Dubai are advertised in different ways; on agency websites, in the press, and in the direct ads from landlords.
 However, be warned that there are some scammers out there so you should always ask to see confirmation that your agent or broker is registered with the Real Estate Regulatory before you get close to parting with any money.
 Always do your research and if something doesn’t feel quite right, keep looking.

 The market is growing fast, and this has its down sides for house hunters because there are often multiple people wanting the same property.
 Talking to an agent can help you narrow down your search and improve your chances of snapping up the perfect rental home.